Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Ready-Made Trip Ideas

-Whenever friends ask me, “Where should we go for a quick trip from Indore?”
-I love giving them a simple plan they can follow in one day.
-These are my tried and true itineraries that cover temples, rivers, waterfalls, forts and even toy trains with each having its own flavor of fun.
+If you ask, “Where should we go for a quick trip from Indore?”
+I love giving a simple plan you can follow in one day.
+These are my ready-to-follow itineraries that cover rivers, waterfalls, forts and even toy trains with each having its own flavor of fun.

 One day trips are always considered a rush.
 But it can be a calm visit if you choose places wisely near Indore.
 Here are my ready to follow one day itineraries.